Faker (band): 2010–2013: Get Loved and disbandment

 The band released several demos via SoundCloud over the end of 2010 and announced on their Facebook page that the new album would be called Get Loved.
 On 25 May, the CSS remix of their new single "Dangerous" was released on SoundCloud via their Facebook page.

 Intended for release in January 2012, the band decided to release Get Loved for free in December 2011 instead.

 In 2013, frontman Nathan Hudson announced the band had broken up.

 2020–present: Reformation

-In October 2020, Faker announced on their Facebook page that they would be reforming.In the spring of 2022, Hudson announced that he was working with Brazilian producer Adriano Cintra on a new album and played concerts dates in Melbourne and Sydney.
+In October 2020, Faker announced on their Facebook page that they would be reforming.
+In the spring of 2022, Hudson announced that he was working with Brazilian producer Adriano Cintra on a new album and played concerts dates in Melbourne and Sydney.

+In July and August of 2025, Hudson toured Australia as a solo act under the moniker of Nate Faker.

+In December 2025 the band - now consisting of Hudson, Munnings and the return of drummer Paul Berryman - released their first new song since 2011, "Comet".
+Alongside the release was news of their upcoming album Enjoy Your Problems, slated for a 2026 release.